ianobermiller/reactexperiment/README.md

 This is a simple memory game built with React.
-See it live [here](http://blog.krawaller.se/reactexperiment/).
+See it live [here](http://blog.krawaller.se/reactexperiment/), and read about the code structure [here](http://blog.krawaller.se/posts/a-react-js-case-study/).